jtaenzer/LV_TechChallenge/README.md

 python training.py
 ```

-This will create a single LSTM layer sequential NN and train it on sentences from the training data.
+This will create a single LSTM layer sequential NN and train it on sequences of words from the training data.
 The vocabulary from the training data will be saved in a json so it can be re-used for testing.
 After training the NN will be saved in a .h5 file.